cosminonnet/express-4-angular/README.md

 express-4-angular
 =================

-Express 4 on the back-end and Angular JS on the front-end.
+Modern web application with Express 4 on the back-end and Angular JS on the front-end.